GetStream/stream-chat-swift/docusaurus/docs/iOS/client/controllers/connection.md

 ## Connection Delegate

-Classes that conform to the `ChatConnectionControllerDelegate` protocol will receive changes to the connection status (ie. online, offline, connecting, ...).
+Classes that conform to the `ChatConnectionControllerDelegate` protocol will receive changes to the connection status (for example online, offline, connecting, ...).

 ```swift
 /// The controller observed a change in connection status.